Morpheus1308/Arkham/README.md

 #Note

-This code has been build with against Qt 5.5 on Linux with gcc and on Windows 7 against Qt 5.5 with msvc.
+  1 :  This code has been build with against Qt 5.5 on Linux with gcc and on Windows 7 against Qt 5.5 with msvc.
 You may experience trouble executing the qml ui.
 In that case, just disable it in the root .pro file.

+  2: Upon launch, the program checks if $(HOME)/arkham.arf exists on your machine and if not it is created.
+This is the file that keeps records of residents.
+If you want to clear the database, remove this file.